marcuswestin/fin/README.md

 		<br/>(( Input name ))
 	</div>

 then "name" in the span will update at every key stroke in the name Input.
-In any browser.
+On all computers.

 Getting started
 --------------